yoink00/terraform-provider-fastly/website/docs/r/service_waf_configuration_v1.html.markdown

   # This condition will always be false
   # adding it to the response object created below
-  # prevents Fastly from returning a 403 on all of your traffic
+  # prevents Fastly from returning a 403 on all of your traffic.
   condition {
     name      = "WAF_always_false"
     statement = "false"